What is equity financing, and how does it work? A guide for startups

 Founders must share sensitive financials, metrics, and plans during diligence and ongoing reporting.
 You'll need to provide regular updates, board decks, and financial statements that take time to prepare and expose your business details.

-Step 2: Determine your valuation
+2. Determine your company valuation

 Use comps, traction metrics, revenue multiples, and investor feedback to determine valuation.
 Research similar companies at your stage, analyze recent funding announcements in your sector, and understand standard valuation ranges for your metrics.

-Remember, your valuation dictates what percentage of the company you sell for the capital you need.
+Your valuation dictates what percentage of the company you sell for the capital you need.
 A $5 million raise at a $20 million pre-money valuation means selling 20% of your company; at $10 million pre-money, you'd sell 33%.

-Research stage-appropriate angels, VCs, corporates, and platforms that invest in your sector and stage.
+Research stage-appropriate angels, VCs, and platforms that invest in your sector and stage.
 Seek warm introductions through your network, create targeted outreach that shows why you're a fit for their thesis, and track progress in a CRM to manage follow-ups and feedback.

 Quality beats quantity.
 Focus on investors who genuinely align with your vision and stage rather than spraying and praying.